chia-zx/alien-vs-zombie/README.md

 Giving an incorrext command, will also lead you to the command list

 Command list:
 up      : Move up
 down    : Move down
 left    : Move left
 right   : Move right
-arrow   :  Change direction of an arrow shuffle :  Shuffle board freeze  :  Freeze all Zombie help    :  Display command list save    :  Save game load    :  Load previous game quit    :  Quit game
+arrow   : Change direction of an arrow shuffle : Shuffle objects in the board(alien and zombie excluded) freeze  : All zombie will not move for one round help    : Display command list save    : Save game
+load    : Load previous game
+quit    : Quit game

 3. Game object: